 -Providing parent engagement links on the Henry County Schools website to useful sites.

--Conducting in-service training for teachers utilizing professional development resources available through the Southeast Alabama Regional In-Service Center in Troy.
-We may also use resources from the Alabama Department of Education and the state PTA organization.
+-Conducting in-service training for teachers utilizing professional development resources available through Southeast Alabama Regional In-Service Center in Troy.

+-Utilizing resources from the Alabama Department of Education and the state PTA organization.